chris-codeLab/msknDev/README.md

-- 👋  I’m @msknDev
+- 👋  I’m @msknDev (Chris) Owner of Masken Solutions LLC.
-- 👀 I’m interested in everything javaScript
+- 👀 I’m interested in everything that is interesting.
-- 🌱 I’m currently learning ... everything I can!
+- 🌱 I’m currently learning, building, integrating, parenting, and squinting at my monitor...
-- 💞️ I’m looking to collaborate on web apps
+- 💞️ I’m looking to collaborate!
-- 📫 How to reach me: maskensolutions.com
+- 📫 How to reach me: chris@maskensolutions.com